mbalabanov/steganography/README.md

 Among the results of the web search I bumped into a post on Medium about decoding a hidden message from a PNG using __Python__.
 I knew that while my coworker is impressively adept in many programming languages, I think that he prefers Python.
 At least that is my impression because when we review JavaScript code together, he uses sophisticated but alien terms like _dictionary_ and _tuple_ that do not apply to rickety, old JavaScript.

 Anyway, it was worth a try.
 It might well be the solution to finding the hidden message.
-You can find the Medium post with the solution by Dayanand Shah here: [on Medium](https://dayanand-shah.medium.com/the-art-of-hiding-secret-messages-in-images-with-python-steganography-5a6583065856)
+You can find the Medium post with the solution by Dayanand Shah [here on Medium](https://dayanand-shah.medium.com/the-art-of-hiding-secret-messages-in-images-with-python-steganography-5a6583065856)

 I'm not going pretend that I know anything about steganography in Python.
 According to the Medium post, you can encode a binary message in a .png file in the least significant bit of each color channel (red, green, and blue).
 Fortunately, the post not only provided the Python code for encoding a message in an image but also how to __decode__ it.